 On Saturday, February 13th a winter storm started coming into the Middle Tennessee area that would lock us down for many days as the roads became impassable and wrecks were happening all over the city.
 By Sunday everything was frozen solid due to extremely cold temperatures and sleet.
 On Monday we continued to receive more and more frozen rain, sleet and snow.
 On Wednesday, it was more snow than sleet and beautiful.
 I ventured out for a photo shoot to capture this moment in time.
 Hope you are all warm and cozy wherever you are.

 Yesterday was a great day for snow!
 When I first moved to Nashville back in December 2009 there were many people who told me it didn’t snow here, but that first January we received quite a bit of snow.
 Much more than I have seen here since.
-I think God knew that I needed to see that at those juncture of my move here to help solidify the reasons for me moving here in the first place.
+I think God knew that I needed to see snow at this juncture of my move here to help solidify the reasons for me moving here in the first place.
 I had left so much behind, I needed something to give me joy and peace about my decision and I think the snow helped.

 All these years later and I still get my little bit of snow each year and yesterday was no different.
 At our house, it wasn’t enough to even make a good snowman, but other parts of the area got quiet a bit.
 It was still enough to make me reach for my camera and capture part of the day.